canonical/cloud-init/doc/rtd/explanation/format.rst

 .. _user_data_formats:

-User data formats
+User-data formats
 *****************

-User data is configuration data provided by a user of a cloud platform to an instance at launch.
-User data can be passed to cloud-init in any of many formats documented here.
-User data is combined with the other :ref:`configuration sources<configuration>` to create a combined configuration which modifies an instance.
+User-data is configuration data provided by a user of a cloud platform to an instance at launch.
+User-data can be passed to cloud-init in any of many formats documented here.
+User-data is combined with the other :ref:`configuration sources<configuration>` to create a combined configuration which modifies an instance.

 Configuration types
 ===================

-User data formats can be categorized into those that directly configure the instance, and those that serve as a container, template, or means to obtain or modify another configuration.
+User-data formats can be categorized into those that directly configure the instance, and those that serve as a container, template, or means to obtain or modify another configuration.

 Formats that directly configure the instance:

 - `Cloud config data`_
-- `User data script`_
+- `User-data script`_
 - `Cloud boothook`_

 Formats that deal with other user-data formats: